Beach Flag Warning System

 Beach warning flags fly along Panama City Beach, Florida.
 The flag warning system is to help educate swimmer’s on rip currents and water safety.
 Be sure to educate your family on the beach warning flags in Panama City Beach, Florida.

 RIP CURRENTS can be unpredictable, dangerous and deadly!
 Please use good judgment while swimming in the Gulf of Mexico.
+Even if the waves do not look that big, dangerous conditions may still occcur.

 - Unusual Choppiness